 We have various contractual obligations which are recorded as liabilities in our Consolidated Financial Statements.
 Other items, such as certain purchase commitments and other executed contracts which do not meet the definition of a liability as of December 31, 2018, are not recognized as liabilities but require disclosures in our Consolidated Financial Statements.

 LNG Terminal Commitments and Contingencies

-SPL has a lump sum turnkey contract with Bechtel for the engineering, procurement and construction of Train 5 of the Liquefaction Project.
-The EPC contract for Train 5 provides that SPL will pay Bechtel a contract price of $3.1 billion, subject to adjustment by change order.
-SPL has the right to terminate the EPC contract for its convenience, in which case Bechtel will be paid (1) the portion of the contract price for the work performed, (2) costs reasonably incurred by Bechtel on account of such termination and demobilization and (3) a lump sum of up to $30 million depending on the termination date.
+SPL has lump sum turnkey contracts with Bechtel for the engineering, procurement and construction of Train 5 and Train 6 of the Liquefaction Project.
+The EPC contract prices for Train 5 of the Liquefaction Project and Train 6 of the Liquefaction Project are approximately $3.1 billion and $2.5 billion, respectively, reflecting amounts incurred under change orders through December 31, 2018, and including estimated costs for an optional third marine berth.
+SPL has the right to terminate the EPC contracts for its convenience, in which case Bechtel will be paid (1) the portion of the contract price for the work performed, (2) costs reasonably incurred by Bechtel on account of such termination and demobilization and (3) a lump sum of up to $30 million depending on the termination date.